 Some of these receordings are available for purchase at all concerts performances.
 You can also order a CD by contacting Abertillery Orpheus Male Choir

 For more details visit our merchandise page

 Whilst the choir was formed in 1908, it took until 1982 to do a continental tour.
-It was to Rome during the Easter Period and the choir received an audience with his Holiness Pope John Paul II in St Peter´s Square, whereupon he joined in the singing of a Polish Folk song 'Matka' which the choir had learnt especially for the occasion.
+The choir travelled to Rome during the Easter Period and the choir received an audience with his Holiness Pope John Paul II in St Peter´s Square, whereupon he joined the front line of choristers to joined in the singing of a Polish Folk song 'Matka' which the choir had learnt especially for the occasion.